User-friendly introduction to PAC-Bayes bounds: Machine Learning and PAC Bounds

-We see that $R(\theta)$ will usually not exceed $r(\theta)$ by more than a term in $1/\sqrt{n}$.
+Proposition~\ref{prop:with:hoeffding} states that $R(\theta)$ will usually not exceed $r(\theta)$ by more than a term in $1/\sqrt{n}$.
 This is not enough, though, to justify the use of the ERM.
 Indeed,~\eqref{equa:appli:hoeffding:3} is only true for the $\theta$ that was fixed above, and we cannot apply it to $\hat{\theta}_{{\rm ERM}}$ that is a function of the data.
-In order to study $R(\hat{\theta}_{{\rm ERM}})$, we can use